MassFishHunt is getting an upgrade

 Stay informed and help spread the word

-MassWildlife will post new information as it becomes available to this page (Mass.gov/FallHunt2020).
+MassWildlife will post new information as it becomes available to this page (Mass.gov/FallHunt2021).
 If you have an email associated with your MassFishHunt account, you will receive occasional emails if there are changes.
 You can easily add or update your email address by logging into your account at any time.
 Please help spread the word to other hunters, especially those who may not have access to email or a computer.
-Although MassWildlife offices are currently closed to the public, you can contact us at (508) 389-6300 or email@example.com.
+If you have questions, contact us at (508) 389-6300 or firstname.lastname@example.org.